When it comes to ecommerce and online, Americans with Disabilities Act (ADA) guidelines, there are many factors to consider.

 - Add a statement to your values about your goal of becoming ADA compliant (be transparent) while you work on an actual policy

 - Add a place for accessibility feedback on pages (suggest app).
-We like A11yBar, a widget for Shopify sites that adds an accessibility statement, crucial features and collects valuable feedback from users directly on any page.
+We like Userway, a powerful Shopify accessibility solution that automates key accessibility requirements.

 What is the WCAG?

 WCAG stands for Web Content Accessibility Guidelines.
 It’s a series of recommendations and best practices for making your website useful to all of your users, regardless of disability.

 WCAG is built around four core accessibility principles: Perceivable, Operable, Understandable, and Robust.

 - Perceivable: Some of your users may have difficulty with one or more of their senses, making them reliant on assistive technology to browse your website.
 With WCAG 2.1, you can make sure that users can perceive all the information on your website.

 - Operable: Some users may have motor difficulties, which means they use their keyboard to navigate.
 Some users who have sight impairments often prefer to use a keyboard rather than a mouse, too.
 Ensure good keyboard-only navigation, avoiding setting time limits for your users and help them out if they make errors on forms.

 - Understandable: Your website must use clear terms, have simple instructions and explain complex issues.
 You must also make your website function in a way that your users understand by avoiding unusual, unexpected or inconsistent functions.

 - Robust: Your website must meet recognized standards, such as using clean HTML and CSS.
 This minimizes the risk of your users relying on technology that cannot correctly process your website.

 Consult the ADA’s official documentation on the WCAG for the latest developments, as the guidelines are being updated continually.
 You can also see Section508, which is tailored to government and educational institutions.